Burning Man survived a muddy quagmire. Will the experiment last 30 more years?

 By the smallest of margins, they passed the test last month, with a few adjustments recommended for the future.
 The verdict from the U.S. Bureau of Land Management means Burning Man is in line to use federal land again next year.

-Debate over the event’s future, however, is sure to continue as divisions grow between the aging hippy-types and wealthier, more technologically inclined newcomers.
+Debate over the event’s future, however, is sure to continue as divisions grow between the aging hippie types and wealthier, more technologically inclined newcomers.
 Veteran participants fear the newer set is losing touch with Burning Man’s roots.

 The event has made a quantum leap from a gathering of hundreds to one that temporarily becomes Nevada’s third largest city after metropolitan Las Vegas and Reno.
 The festival drew 4,000 in 1995 and topped 50,000 in 2010.